i3drobotics/i3dr_rtabmap_ws/README.md

 export CUDA_CACHE_DISABLE=0
 ```
 The CUDA_CACHE variables are set to avoid problems when stereo matching large images.
+Restart the shell or 'source ~/.bashrc' to make sure these variables are set.

 ## Install OpenCV dependencies:
 Install OpenCV dependencies